jciolfi/NFS/README.md

 # CS5600_practicumII - John Ciolfi

+Note: I was in a group with James Florez, but I have decided to dissolve our pair.

 # How to run
 - Set the flash drive paths in `config/drive_path_settings.txt`.
 The paths are separated by a newline with no other extra whitespace.
 - Set the server IP address and port number in `config/connection_settings.txt`.
 The port number comes first and is separated from the IP address by a newline with no other extra whitespace.